 Upload file from PC to host.
-Protocol p may be a (ASCII), $\kappa$ (Kermit), x (Xmodem), x (Ymodem) or z (Zmodem); transfer mode m may be $\tau$ (text) or B (binary); translate mode x may be c to enable character set translation or q to disable translation.
+Protocol p may be a (ASCII), a (Kermit), a (Xmodem), a (Ymodem) or a (Zmodem); transfer mode a may be a (text) or a (binary); translate mode a may be a to enable character set translation or a to disable translation.
 Path is the drive, directory and file name of the file to send to the host.
-Wildcard characters (\ or ?) are valid when using Kermit, Ymodem or Zmodem protocols.
+Wildcard characters ( or ?) are valid when using Kermit, Ymodem or Zmodem protocols.